Overview: Genetic information discrimination involves treating an individual unfairly based on their genetic information.

 Updated audit protocols from the DOL's Employee Benefits Security Administration include a review for compliance with the Affordable Care Act (ACA), the Genetic Information Nondiscrimination Act (GINA) and wellness plans.
 Based on the change in audit protocols, it seems that the EBSA is increasing its review efforts, with a particular focus on compliance with the ACA.

-In-depth review of the spectrum of District of Columbia employment law requirements HR must follow with respect to disabilities.
+In-depth review of the spectrum of Nevada employment law requirements HR must follow with respect to disabilities (ADA).

 HR guidance regarding policies and practices to address the new and challenging area of discrimination based on genetic information.